italloalexsander/odin-landing-page/README.md

-# odin-landing-page
+# odin-landing-page:

 #### Project made for the Odin Project course.
-In this assignment i had to make a website using pretty much just HTML5 and CSS that looked as much as possible as this one:
+In this assignment i had to make a website using just HTML5 and CSS that looked as much as possible as this one with limited information(just colors and fonts used):

 ![Model i should base mine on](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png)